ballerina-platform/module-ballerinax-ai.agent/agent/README.md

 - [Agent](/agent/agent.bal): Accepts the natural language commands to be executed based on registered actions
 - [Model](/agent/llm.bal): Used by agent to make decisions (e.g. GPT3, GPT4).
-- [Action](/agent/action.bal): A function or a tool that can be registered to the agent
+- [Action](/agent/tool.bal): A function or a tool that can be registered to the agent
-- [Loader](/agent/loader.bal): Used to load a set of actions at once easily for a specific Http client or using an OpenAPI specification
+- [Loader](/agent/toolkit.bal): Used to load a set of tools at once easily for a specific Http client or using an OpenAPI specification

 ## Usage

+### Build locally

 1. First build the library
 `bal pack`